Conservative holiness movement: Entire Sanctification

 The word Holiness refers specifically to the belief in entire sanctification as a definite, second work of grace, in which original sin is cleansed, the heart is made perfect in love, and the believer is empowered to serve God.
 The Conservative Holiness movement is known for its emphasis on the possibility, necessity, and instantaneous nature of Entire Sanctification, also known as 'Christian perfection' in Methodism and 'Perfectionism' in Quakerism, as well as the second work of grace.
-This doctrine is shown in the founding documents of the Holiness Movement, the 1885 Declaration of Principles which explained:
+This doctrine is shown in the 1885 Declaration of Principles for the National Camp Meeting Association for Christian Holiness, which explained:

 "Entire Sanctification... is that great work wrought subsequent to regeneration, by the Holy Ghost, upon the sole condition of faith...such faith being preceded by an act of solemn and complete consecration.
 This work has these distinct elements: